Greg-Boggs/gregboggs.com/content/blog/wordpress-vs-drupal.md

 # Pros for Drupal

-* Massive contributed module community.
-It's not uncommon for 300 different module developers to have code in one of my Drupal builds.
+* Massive contributed module community with many developers per module.
 * Advanced search experiences with Solr.
 * Editorial multistate workflow moderation.
 * Group based permissions on content where users can create, moderate, and join their own groups.